Skiftstar/discord-wordle-bot/README.md

 # Usage
 Open Discord Wordle, make sure it's in **Dark Mode** and that it's **big enough**.
 Make sure only the playfield is visible and none of previews of other users (just decrease window width for this), just like in the demo video above.

-If needed, adjust screenshot area in `modules/box-calc.js` (**Only works on Linux!
+If needed, adjust config values in `config.json` (**Screenshot area only works on Linux!
 Windows just screenshots your entire first desktop!**)

 Run
 ```